How to Use VWO in Times of Uncertainty

 1. Make a CRO war-room and collaborate to record your team’s ideas in VWO Plan

 VWO Plan allows teams to collaborate on ideas and hypotheses for improving conversion rates.
 Anyone in your team who has access to VWO (we offer unlimited users for all our accounts) can record their idea.
-We have a chrome plugin that allows for generating and recording such ideas super-simple.
-While recording the ideas, ensure that you tag them with a distinctive identifier because such ideas are likely to be tactical in nature and only relevant to the current situation.
+We have a Google Chrome plugin that makes generating and recording such ideas super-simple.
+While recording the ideas, ensure that you tag them with a distinctive identifier because such ideas are likely to be tactical in nature and only relevant to the current COVID-19 situation.

 2. Focus on high-velocity testing by prioritizing low-effort, high-impact changes

-Once many ideas are there on the table, your team can start prioritizing high-impact, low-effort ones.
+Once you have many ideas on the table, your team can start prioritizing high-impact, low-effort concepts.
 At this point, you cannot afford to test few, big changes.
 So we recommend focusing entirely on testing velocity.
 VWO test editor is built for such rapid testing by letting marketers customize their website with minimal IT/developer help.

 The faster and more in volume you’re able to push testing campaigns live, the more likely it is that you’ll improve your conversion rate.